compmem/smile/docs/smile_states.rst

 SoundFile
 ---------

-:py:class:`~smile.audio.SoundFile` is a state that plays sound file, like an mp3, for a *duration* that defaults to the duration of the file.
-The parameter used to interface with the output of this state is *filename*. *filename* is the path name to the sound file you would like to play. *volume* is a float from 1 to 0 where 1 is the max system volume.
+:py:class:`~smile.audio.SoundFile` is a state that plays a sound file, like an mp3, for a *duration* that defaults to the duration of the file.
+The parameter used to interface with the output of this state is *filename*. *filename* is the path name to the sound file saved on the computer. *volume* is a float from 1 to 0 where 1 is the max system volume.

-If you would like to start the sound file from a point in the file that isn't the beginning, you can set the *start* parameter to how many seconds into the file you would like to start playing.
+The *start* parameter allows for sound files to begin at the desired point in the audio file.
+By using the *start* parameter, the audio will begin however many seconds into the audio as desired.

+The *end* parameter allows for sound files to end before the original end of the audio.
-If you would like to stop playing the sound file at a certain point in the file that isn't the original end, you must set the *end* parameter to how ever many seconds from the beginning of the sound file you would like it to end.
-This parameter must be greater than the value of *start*.
+The *end* parameter must be set to however many seconds from the beginning of the sound file it is desired to end at.
+The parameter must be greater than the value of *start*.

-If you would like the sound file to run on a loop for the *duration* of the **State**, then you must set the *loop* parameter to True.
+If the *loop* parameter is set to True, the sound file will run on a loop for the *duration* of the **State**.

-Below is an example of playing a sound file at path "test_sound.mp3" at 50% volume for the full duration of the sound file.
+Below is an example of playing a sound file at path "test_sound.mp3" at 50% volume for the full duration of the sound file:

 ::